 Are you looking for something to help you prevent hair loss (and maybe even regrow some hair)?
 If so, we’re not surprised.
 After all, two thirds of males experience male pattern baldness before the age of 35.
 Yes—two out of every three.
 So, in other words, you’re definitely not alone in your search for a solution to your thinning hair.

+So if you want to stop hair loss, you have to block that DHT.
 On your search for DHT blockers, you may’ve come across hair loss shampoo (or anti-hair loss shampoo) that can supposedly stop hair loss.
 We wanted to know, does it actually work?

-Hair loss shampoo is only effective “if you have a scalp condition,” such as seborrheic dermatitis (more commonly known as dandruff) or psoriasis, that could be causing hair loss.
+Hair loss shampoo is most effective “if you have a scalp condition,” such as seborrheic dermatitis (more commonly known as dandruff) or psoriasis, that could be causing hair loss.
 With those two conditions, Shapiro says, “you might be losing hair due to inflammation, and the shampoo will help reduce that.”

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
 If you have any questions or concerns, please talk to your doctor.

 If you’re experiencing a mental health crisis, please call 911 or go to your nearest emergency department.
 If you are contemplating suicide, call 911 or call/text the National Suicide and Crisis Lifeline at 988.
 These services are available 24/7.

 If you would like to learn more about finasteride, please see the full prescription information here.
 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit MedWatch: https://www.fda.gov/Safety/MedWatch/default.htm or call 1-800-FDA-1088.)